mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The following section examines this shift in thinking through one of those themes, that of roles and modes of interaction between participants.

-##### S2b - Defining of thematic analysis and video coding - via Iterative Thematic Analysis.
+##### S2b - Defining of thematic analysis and video coding - via an iterative approach to thematic analysis.

 Thematic analysis is commonly done in stages, each revision building on insights of the previous one.